Buying at Auction

 You can attend in person and you will need to register as a buyer at the salerooms or we offer Live Internet Bidding for all our sales, meaning you can bid from anywhere.

 We would suggest before you buy/bid you either view the item/s in person or received images and condition reports Condition Report Form, which can also be requested by calling 01285 646050.
+Condition reports for lots valued £100 or over are free of charge, for lots valued under £100 there is a £10 admin fee.
 Condition reports are completed on a rotational basis; regrettably we cannot guarantee condition report requests received after midday the day prior to the sale will be fulfilled due to time constraints.

 If you are unable to bid in person on the sale day, you may complete a bidding form either at the salerooms prior to sale or via our Online Bidding Form.
 This will allow you to leave your maximum bid per lot.
 We will then bid on your behalf, buying as cheaply as reserve prices or other bids allow or you can bid using the Internet via the Live Bidding.